narayan-b-raikar/Sanskrit-Keyboard-Sulekhanee/README.md

 ## Feedback and Suggestions

-We welcome your feedback and suggestions for improving the Kannada Phonetic Keyboard Sulekhanee.
+We welcome your feedback and suggestions for improving the Sanskrit native Keyboard Sulekhanee.

 Feel free to send your thoughts to our email address: [shreenilaya@outlook.in](shreenilaya@outlook.in)

 ## Modifying the Keyboard Layout (Optional)